MarjoryMel/cypress-basico-v2/README.md

 It is required to have Node.js and npm installed to run this project.

-> I used versions `v18.15.0` and `9.5.0` of Node.js and npm, respectively.
+> I used versions `v20.11.1`, `10.8.1` and `9.5.1` of Node.js, npm and Cypress, respectively.
 I suggest you use the same or later versions.

 ## Installation